GodPhoenix2003/SEM-5/DBMS/assignment1/assignment1-1.md

 ---

-7. **Write a query to create a table from an existing table with all the fieds.**
+7. **Write a query to create a table from an existing table with all the fields.**

    ```sql
    CREATE TABLE newemployee AS SELECT * FROM employee;